ampproject/amphtml/README.md

 ## The AMP JS library

-The AMP JS library provides basic AMP Components and manages the loading of external resources and ensure a reliably fast time-to-paint.
+The AMP JS library provides builtin AMP Components and manages the loading of external resources and ensure a reliably fast time-to-paint.

 ## The AMP Validator